veezee-music/veezee-ios/README.md

 - Beautiful animations using UIKit animations and transitions and UIKit dynamics
 - And more...

-## Things that ARE planned

-- ViewController (VC) for generes
-- In-app settings (Right now it's located in iOS settings)
-- More themes
-- More animations

 ## Things that are currently NOT planned

 - Supporting devices with smaller screens (Current min is 4.7 inches)